-In this post, we take a closer look at the P11D form; what’s on it, when you need to file it, and what will happen if you don’t.
+In this post, we take a closer look at the P11D form, including what you need to include on it, when you need to file it, and – most important of all – what will happen if you don’t fulfil your P11D duties.

 Who needs to file a P11D?